LIMON100/DA/Model_Conversion/onnx/readme.md

 ### Dynamic axes
 ONNX requires to know the dynamic axes of the model.
 Most of the time during the conversion, you will use a batch size of 1.
 But if you want to have a model that can take a batch of N samples, you will need to define the dynamic axes of your model to accept a batch of N samples.
 This way the exported model will thus accept inputs of size [batch_size, 1, 224, 224] where `batch_size` can be any value between 1 and

+### Conversion evaluation
+Finally, you will need to evaluate the converted model to ensure that it is a sustainable ONNX model and it is working as expected.
+There are two separate steps to evaluate the converted model.